vogdb/english-study-plan/grammar.md

   the temperature of the water (not the water's temperature), the name of the book, the top of the hill, the back of the bar, the end of the month.
 - 's can be used for an organisation (a group of people), a place, a time word the company's decision, the world's population, next week's meeting, a three weeks' holiday.

+### Reflexive pronouns(местоимения).
+Myself...
+  Amy had a great holiday.
+She really enjoyed herself.
+  We had never met before so that we introduced ourselves to each other.